Epilepsy and Seizure Disorders

 After diagnosing your condition, our health care providers will work with you to develop a treatment plan that provides optimal seizure control and restores your quality of life.
 Treatment options may include:

-- A range of medications are used to treat seizures and epilepsy.
+- Medication.
+A range of medications are used to treat seizures and epilepsy.
 Your health care provider will help you find the best medication for you.
 Our team members will also provide follow-up care to ensure that you experience the best possible seizure control with minimal side effects.

 - Alternative therapies.
 Your specialists may recommend alternative therapies, such as hormonal treatment.